Kubok Obschestva Velosipednoy Ezdy

 The Kubok Obschestva Velosipednoy Ezdy(Bicycle Ride Society Cup) or Gonka Motorov(Race of engines) was a Grand Prix motor race held in Russian Empire on October 11, 1898.

 Track

-First motor race in Russia had begun near the Aleksandrovo station.
-Drivers reached Strelna and then went back to the Aleksandrovo.
-A distance was 41 km.
+The first motor race in Russia had begun outside of Saint Petersburg near the Alexandrovskaya railway station.
+Drivers reached Strelna and then went back to Aleksandrovo for a total distance of 41 km.
 It was difficult to drive that day, because the road was covered with snow.

 Competitors

 Seven cars were ready to start the race.
-The first starter was V.I. von Lode, but he crashed his car after it collided with a horse.
+The first starter was V.I. von Lode, but his car collided with a horse.
 The second starter was Shneyderov, then Stepanov started.
-Belyaev was 4th, Mazi – 5th.
-French Alfonso Merl started after Mazi.
-This six starters used Clement car.
-The last starter, Lavrentyev used Benz car.
+Pavel Belyaev was 4th, and Louis Mazy 5th.
+Alfonso Merl of France started after Mazi.
+These six starters each used a Clement car.
+The last starter, Lavrentyev, used a Benz car.
 It was heavier than 98 kg, which is why his car was not classified.
 Its weight was about 848 kg.